Postgraduate Applications have been extended to 30 November 2018.

 Potential students submitting portfolios should NOT include original work that they need for assessments and examinations in October / November / December, as the portfolios will only be returned in late January.
 We cannot return work until the portfolio process is completely resolved.

-A portfolio of recent work combined in a single PDF file, not exceeding 10MB file size, on a CD; flash disk or via email to firstname.lastname@example.org
+A portfolio of recent work combined in a single PDF file, not exceeding 20MB file size, on a CD; flash disk or via email to firstname.lastname@example.org

 4 original drawings